JosieLesage/website/content/project/aftertheflames/index.md

 ### Abstract

 In Southern California, where wildfires are a natural part of our ecosystem, many native plants have adaptations that allow them to recover after a burn without human intervention.
 But this may be changing as climate, increased urban development, and the spread of invasive species lead to more frequent wildfires.
 As a result, humans may need to step in more often to help landscapes recover after a fire.
-At the Santa Barbara Botanic Garden, we're working to better understand exactly where, how, and when to interven in post-fire landscapes to make the greatest impact.
+At the Santa Barbara Botanic Garden, we're working to better understand exactly where, how, and when to intervene in post-fire landscapes to make the greatest impact.

 ### Learn more